 - ensure consistent communication between all parties supporting the nurse or midwife i.e. between the manager, NZNO organiser, delegate and any other appointed support person/mentor as appropriate;

-- encourage the nurse or midwife undergoing performance management to seek ongoing professional supervision to support their practice (see the NZNO position statement on professional and clinical supervision (NZNO, 2005) for further information);
+- encourage the nurse or midwife undergoing performance management to seek ongoing professional supervision to support their practice (see Fact Sheet - Supervision, 2015 (PDF, 290KB) for further information);

 - ensure all people (e.g. delegate, mentor, nurse or midwife manager) involved in the process have access to appropriate support both during and after the process e.g. professional supervision.